With the right plan and the right discipline, you can get seriously shredded in just 28 days.Read article

-When it comes to building strength, there are two rules: lift heavy and use multijoint lifts with great technique.
-There are hundreds of exercises that can help you get bigger or stronger, but when you’re limited on time or equipment, there are four monster lifts that will make your whole body stronger: squats, deadlifts, bench press, and barbell rows.
+If you want to know how to build strength, there are two rules: lift heavy and use compound lifts with the proper form.
+There are hundreds of exercises and workout routines that can help you get bigger and stronger, but when you’re limited on time or equipment, there are four important exercises that you should add to your strength training program: squats, deadlifts, bench press, and barbell rows.

 Since your body is comprised of muscles that help you push and pull, you have to work them all to maximize strength.
 To do this effectively, choose the whole-body push exercise that is generally considered the king of all lifts: the squat.
 Couple that with the high demand of a whole-body “push-pull” like the deadlift and both your core and lower body muscle training is complete.
 For the upper body, the main two lifts to incorporate are the bench press and the barbell row.

 Here are a few extra tips to help you get the most out of these four strength moves:

 Shoot for 5-8 reps for 3-5 sets per exercise.
 And don’t cheat yourself—make sure that those weight loads help take your muscles to near failure on each set.
 When training for strength, a bit more rest is recommended.
 Aim for 2-3 minutes between sets and increase the weight if you are having an easy time getting to eight reps on each set.
 All big strength lifts should come early in your workout routine if you are using them in conjunction with other lifts for a specific muscle group.
 If you build a program around the following major movements, you can minimize the use of “finishing exercises” for the arms, calves and abdominals.